Azure/azure-sdk-for-net/sdk/anomalydetector/Azure.AI.AnomalyDetector/samples/Sample1_DetectEntireSeriesAnomaly.md

 ## Load time series and create DetectRequest

-You could download our [sample data][SampleData], read in the time series data and add it to a `DetectRequest` object.
+You could download our [sample data][SampleData], read in the time series data and construct a list of JsonElement.

-Call `File.ReadAllLines` with the file path and create a list of `TimeSeriesPoint` objects, and strip any new line characters.
-Extract the values and separate the timestamp from its numerical value, and add them to a new `TimeSeriesPoint` object.

-Make a `DetectRequest` object with the series of points, and `TimeGranularity.Daily` for the granularity (or periodicity) of the data points.

 ```C# Snippet:ReadSeriesDataEntire
 //read data